Pay for your onchain transactions

 constructor:

-SomeAppGateway gateway = new SomeAppGateway(addressResolver, fees, owner);
+SomeAppGateway gateway = new SomeAppGateway(addressResolver, fees);

 Deposit tokens to pay for transactions